 Cloud Server Infrastructure

-We typically use and recommend Amazon’s AWS for cloud server hosting.
-AWS has proven to be extremely reliable, straightforward to administer, flexible, and cost-effective.
-AWS servers can easily be integrated with on-premise server installations via VPN, making a hybrid cloud possible.
+We typically use and recommend Microsoft Azure for cloud server hosting.
+Azure has proven to be extremely reliable, straightforward to administer, flexible, and cost-effective.
+Azure servers can easily be integrated with on-premise server installations via VPN, making a hybrid cloud possible.
 Translation: you can have both.
-Put any big applications that work better in-house on a server in the building, and the rest on AWS, and Safety Net’s engineers will make it work.
+Put any big applications that work better in-house on a server in the building, and the rest on Azure, and Safety Net’s engineers will make it work.
 They can design and implement the right solution and consult on the most economical subscription model for your intended use and duration.

 Cloud Security Tools